sablier-labs/v2-core/benchmark/results/SablierLockup_Dynamic.md

-# Benchmarks for Lockup Dynamic Model
+# Benchmarks for the Lockup Dynamic model

 | Implementation                                               | Gas Usage |
 | ------------------------------------------------------------ | --------- |